Memory-Augmented Graph Neural Networks: A Brain-Inspired Review: Applications

+These applications use memory over a spatial scope and may not need forgetting mechanisms (depending on whether the graph is static or dynamic).
+However, it may still be the case that selective writing and retrieval mechanisms that overweight certain features may improve task performance.

-\paragraph{Node Classification.} Node classification is the task of classifying the graph nodes into different classes.
+\paragraph{Node Classification.} Node classification is the task of predicting class labels for different graph nodes.
 An example of node classification problem in web networks is to predict the categories for web pages, where the web pages are represented as nodes and hyperlinks as edges in a graph \cite{xiong2020memory}.
 In program analysis for compiler optimization, some data flow analysis tasks have also been formulated as a node classification problem, such as reachability analysis, which predicts if a statement is reachable from a root statement, where statements are represented as nodes in the program graph \cite{cummins2021programl}.
 In these tasks, how to learn node representations that can best capture the relations or dependencies between nodes is a key problem.
 A memory mechanism in GNNs that could enhance a GNNs' capability to capture such information may greatly benefit these node classification tasks. \cite{xiong2020memory} has shown by their experiments that incorporating global graph information via the memory in MemGAT and MemGCN significantly improves the GNN's performance in node classification tasks.
 Similar to the graph classification tasks, these memory models operate over the scope of space and will likely only benefit from forgetting mechanisms if the graph is dynamic.

-\paragraph{Question Answering.} Question and answering (QA) is also an extensively studied task, where many of the existing works have been focused on the fact retrieval task from a large-scale knowledge graph or memory graphs generated with information about entities and their relations \cite{bordes2015large, moon2019memory}.
+information about entities and their relations \cite{bordes2015large, moon2019memory}.
 There are also some works that focus on visual QA systems, where contexts from images are also used for answering the questions \cite{ norcliffe2018learning, khademi2020multimodal}.
 Memory GNN models can greatly benefit these applications, since they have the capability to store the semantic and structural information in memory and utilize them with knowledge graphs for the QA tasks.